ericgj/json-schema-valid/Readme.md

   A modular javascript [JSON Schema v4][jsonschema] validator.

-  Suitable for standalone use (see "simple function" mode below), or together with other components to handle dereferencing, correlation, hypermedia, etc. functions.
+  Suitable for standalone use (see "validator object" mode below), or together with other components to handle dereferencing, correlation, hypermedia, etc.

-  If you are looking for a (mostly) complete JSON Schema toolkit, see [json-schema-suite][suite].
+  If you are looking for a (mostly) complete JSON Schema toolkit, see [json-schema-suite][suite] which bundles the components together.

 ## Installation